 - Autism

 - Social Communication Difficulties

 - Speech and Language

 - Dyslexia

 - Dyscalculia

 - Occupational Therapy and strategies to use within the classroom

 - Social Emotional Behavioural Needs

 - Anxiety

 - First Aid

 - Anaphylaxis and EpiPen awareness training

 - Asthma awareness training

-- Epilepsy

-- Team Teach (positive behaviour management)

-- Deescalation strategies

-- Attachment and Trauma Informed practice

-- ELSA (Emotional Literacy Support Assistants)

-- Precision teaching

-- Kids Skills

 Professional Development is ongoing and our staff receive regular training to support our pupils.
 When a child attends our school who has needs that we have not previously supported, we will seek advice from the relevant external professionals and aim for staff to be appropriately trained and any necessary resources to be in place as soon as possible.